 Technology that employs AI programming also will present significant evidentiary challenges when it is offered at hearings and trials.
-Although, to date, no reported court decision has been found that comprehensively explores the many evidentiary issues that surround determinations of admissibility of AI, there a number of rules of evidence that are likely to figure prominently in any such determination.
-Although there is no single rule in the Federal Rules of Evidence that specifically addresses admissibility of AI technology, Rule 102 encourages counsel and courts to employ the existing rules of evidence to "administer every proceeding fairly, eliminate unjustifiable expense and delay, and promote the development of evidence law, to the end of ascertaining the truth and securing a just determination."
-In essence, the existing rules of evidence are flexible enough to address novel evidence that offer great promise in connection with determining admissibility of AI evidence.
+Although, to date, no reported court decision has been found that comprehensively explores the many evidentiary issues that surround determinations of admissibility of AI, there are a number of rules of evidence that are likely to figure prominently in any such determination.
+Although there is no single rule in the Federal Rules of Evidence that specifically addresses admissibility of AI technology, Rule 102 encourages counsel and courts to employ the existing rules of evidence to "administer every proceeding fairly, eliminate unjustifiable expense and delay, and promote the development of evidence law, to the end of ascertaining the truth and securing a just determination."241 In essence, the existing rules of evidence are flexible enough to address novel evidentiary challenges not already directly covered in the rules.
+There are, however, several rules of evidence that offer great promise in connection with determining admissibility of AI evidence.